pokeclicker/pokeclicker-wiki/data/Berries/Starf.md

 ### Possible Planting Formations {#planting}

 Starf can be obtained by encountering a shiny Wandering Pokémon while at least 1 plot on the [[Farm]] is empty.
 To start encountering Wandering Pokémon you need at least 1 ripe berry on your farm.
-There are a few recommended setups to obtain Starf berries.
+There are a two recommended setups to obtain Starf berries.

 #### Roseli Setup
 You can fill your farm in the following way to have the best chance to obtain Starf berries without any additional berries.
 Note that the setup omits a 24th Roseli, as that would allow [[Berries/Custap]] berries to mutate, and omits a 23rd Roseli as that would allow [[Berries/Lansat]] Berries to mutate if [[Pokémon/Dialga]] has been caught.
 Purple squares indicate where mutations can occur.